wikimedia/pywikibot/ROADMAP.rst

 Breaking changes
 ^^^^^^^^^^^^^^^^

+* Support of MediaWiki < 1.23 has been dropped (T268979)
+* APISite.loadimageinfo will no longer return any content
 * Return requests.Response with http.request() instead of plain text (T265206)
 * config.db_hostname has been renamed to db_hostname_format

 Other changes
 ^^^^^^^^^^^^^

+* Create a SiteLink with __getitem__ method and implement lazy load (T273386, T245809, T238471, T226157)
+* Fix date.formats['MonthName'] behaviour  (T273573)
+* Deprecated Family.known_families dict was removed (T89451)
+* Implement pagegenerators.handle_args() to process all options at once
+* Deprecated DataSite.get_* methods was removed
+* Deprecated LogEntryFactory.logtypes classproperty was removed
 * Add enabled_options, disabled_options to GeneratorFactory (T271320)
 * Move interwiki() interwiki_prefix() and local_interwiki() methods from BaseSite to APISite
 * Add requests.Response.headers to log when an API error occurs (T272325)